The Orioles aren’t ignoring their minor league rosters and the building of depth. Their offseason business is spread widely.

 The Orioles selected Bañuelos’ contract from Triple-A Norfolk on the 16th while putting Tyler Wells on the 15-day injured list with right elbow inflammation, and they designated him for assignment the next day while selecting Albert Suárez’s contract.
 They selected his contract again on the 22nd while putting Austin Hays on the 10-day injured list with a left calf strain and optioned him the next day while recalling Heston Kjerstad.
 The Orioles designated him for assignment on the 26th to make room for Ryan McKenna on the 40-man roster and outrighted him the following day.

 Bañuelos had his contract selected on Sept.
-1 while the Orioles decided whether James McCann could stay on the active roster after being hit in the face.
+1 while the Orioles expanded their roster and decided whether James McCann could stay on it after being hit in the face.
 McCann avoided the injured list and Bañuelos was designated for assignment again and outrighted.

 McCann can become a free agent five days after the World Series, which might send the Orioles searching for another veteran backup if they don’t re-sign him.
 They traded for Blake Hunt on May 22 and promoted their No. 2 prospect, Samuel Basallo, to Norfolk on Aug.
 27.